 For medium density languages parallel web pages turn out to be a surprisingly minor source of parallel texts.
-Even in cases where the population and the economy is sizeable, and a significant monolingual corpus can be collected by crawling, mechanically detectable parallel or bilingual web pages exist only in surprisingly small numbers.
-For example a 1.5 billion word corpus of Hungarian (Halácsy et al 2004), with 3.5 million unique pages, yielded only 270,000 words (535 pages), and a 200m word corpus of Slovenian (202,000 pages) yielded only 13,000 words (42 pages) using URL parallelism as the primary matching criterion as in PTMiner (Chen and Nie 2000).
+Even in cases where the population and the economy is sizeable, and a significant monolingual corpus can be collected by crawling, mechanically detectable parallel or bilingual web pages exist only in rather small numbers.
+For example a 1.5 billion word corpus of Hungarian (Halácsy et al. 2004), with 3.5 million unique pages, yielded only 270,000 words (535 pages), and a 200m word corpus of Slovenian (202,000 pages) yielded only 13,000 words (42 pages) using URL parallelism as the primary matching criterion as in PTMiner (Chen & Nie 2000).
+Web pages are undoubtedly valuable for their diversity of style and content but a few hundred web pages alone fall short of a sensible parallel corpus.
+Therefore, one needs to resort to other sources, many of them impossible to find by mechanical URL comparison, and often not even accessible without going through dedicated query interfaces.
+The major data sources collected are as follows: literary texts, religious texts, international law, movie captioning, software internationalization, bilingual magazines, corporate annual reports, corporate home pages.
+For more details about each kind of data source, see the conference version of this paper (Varga et al. 2005).